Sage-Bionetworks/SynapseWebClient/e2e_workflow/README.md

 The test suite will create a new test user with randomly generated username / password on the dev stack for tests that require an authenticated test user.
 The user will be deleted after the tests finish running.

 When writing a new test, it can be useful to create a static user with known username and password, so that issues can be debugged by logging into the user's account.
 Additionally, users can only be deleted if all associated objects have also been deleted.
 If a test creates an entity in the user account but fails to clean up the entity, the test user won't be deleted and will clutter the dev stack.
 After a failed test run, persistent entities and test user accounts can be cleaned up more easily if user credentials are known.

+### CI

+In your forked repository, create [an Actions secret](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for both `ADMIN_USERNAME` and `ADMIN_PASSWORD`.
+The tests will run on each push to your forked repository.

 ## Writing Tests